Fedict/best-tools/java/webservice/README.md

 ## Example queries

-JSON results are ordered by ID and [https://www.gcloud.belgium.be/rest/#pagination](paginated) (cursor-based, max.250 resuls per page).
+   JSON results are ordered by ID and [paginated](https://www.gcloud.belgium.be/rest/#pagination) (cursor-based, max.250 resuls per page).
 Next page can be retrieved via the link in the `next` property.

 ### Search address by GPS position using a 100m radius, and include street and municipality info

-The municipality, street etc objects are embedded according to the [https://www.gcloud.belgium.be/rest/#embedding](G-Cloud REST guidelines)
+The municipality, street etc objects are embedded according to the [G-Cloud REST guidelines](https://www.gcloud.belgium.be/rest/#embedding)

 `http://your-server.example.com:8080/api/belgianAddress/v2/addresses?coordx=4.23&coordy=50.7&radius=100&embed=true`